VictorDMor/cv-final-project/README.md

 For saving the video, you might need a video codec so OpenCV can write to it.
 For Windows, you can download the openh264-1.8.0-win64.dll at https://github.com/cisco/openh264/tree/v1.8.0

 For Mac, no codecs are needed.
 I don't know about Linux.

+Create the "tmp" folder so the videos can be outputted.